Jump to Section

 - Telling lies about whereabouts, money, or amount of medication use

 - Taking medication more frequently than prescribed

 If you recognize any of these signs of addiction in yourself or in someone you care about, call our helpline at 800-836-4134 Who Answers? for assistance in finding and choosing proper treatment for recovery.

 Treating opiate addiction often requires medication and counseling or therapy.
 Maintenance medications such as Suboxone, Methadone or other drugs are sometimes provided to help ease symptoms of withdrawal and to reduce cravings.
 No single type of treatment will work for everyone.

-For help finding a treatment program that will work for you, call 800-836-4134 to speak with one of our caring specialists.
+For help finding a treatment program that will work for you, call 800-836-4134 Who Answers? to speak with one of our caring specialists.
 Our counselors are ready to assist you in finding the right level of care for your needs.
 From detox, to residential treatment, outpatient care and sober living, we’re here to help you get well.